the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - New UBs:
   - Nutri-Paste Dispenser (replaces Food Store, adds +1 Food while possessing at least 1 copy of chemicals)
   - Hexlock Chemical Company (replaces Food Processing Plant, adds +2 Production/Water to all Refinery improvements and +2 Production to worked Salt tiles instead of boosting Food yields, and grants the unique Self-Repair promotion to Purge Robots instead of granting Resupply to Personnel units)
-  - Chemfuel Generator (standalone, requires a worked Refinery of any type and a Research Lab, boosts city Production by 5% and provides 2 units of Power, will be destroyed if the city is captured)
+  - Chemfuel Generator (standalone, requires a worked Refinery of any type and an Experimental Lab, boosts city Production by 5% and provides 2 units of Power, will be destroyed if the city is captured)
-  - Advanced Chemical Refinery (standalone, boosts Refinery yields by 50% in that city and gives Purge Robots access to Chemical Weapons, but requires building the Chemical Weapons Laboratory and consumes both Coal and Power)

 #### The Mariners
 - They now start with Rediscovery adopted, and upon adopting Advanced Piracy *all* of their Water units along with their Personnel units gain the policy's Sea Raider promotion.